Title IX Policy and Process

-Augustana College affirms its commitment to promote the goals of fairness and equity in all aspects of the educational enterprise.
+Augustana University affirms its commitment to promote the goals of fairness and equity in all aspects of the educational enterprise.

 The policies and procedures identified on this website pertain to discrimination and bias related misconduct and include all forms of sexual misconduct such as harassment, non-consensual contact, rape and exploitation.
 Other inappropriate conduct such as hazing, bullying and stalking is also included here.

 Reports of discrimination, harassment and/or retaliation should be made promptly.
-There is no time limitation on the filing of grievances as long as the accused individual remains subject to the College’s jurisdiction.
+There is no time limitation on the filing of grievances as long as the accused individual remains subject to the University’s jurisdiction.

 Inquiries about these policies and related resolution processes may be made internally to:

-Beth Torkelson, Assistant Dean of Students (Title IX Coordinator)
+Beth Elam, Assistant Dean of Students (Title IX Coordinator)